devtron-labs/devtron/docs/user-guide/global-configurations/gitops.md

 **Note**: You need an organization before you can create a project.
 If you have not created an organization yet, create one by following the instructions in [Sign up, sign in to Azure DevOps](https://learn.microsoft.com/en-us/azure/devops/user-guide/sign-up-invite-teammates?view=azure-devops), which also creates a project.
 Or see [Create an organization or project collection](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops).

-1. Sign in to your Azure DevOps organization (https://dev.azure.com/{yourorganization}).
+1. Go to Azure DevOps and navigate to Projects.
-2. Click `New project`.
+2. Select your organization and click `New project`.
 3. On the `Create new project` page,
    * Enter the `project name` and description of the project.
    * Select the visibility option (private or public), initial source control type, and work item process.